 “You’ve smelled what the soldiers use, which is a blend of plant oils along with your father’s ethanol.
-They mix and dirty the fuel to make up for the shortage—but yaw oil is not very efficient and it smells bad.
+They mix and dirty the fuel to make up for the shortage—but oil is not very efficient and it smells bad.
 Pure ethanol has almost no smell, hardly any smoke.
 Maybe a sweet taste in the air, but that’s all.
 It’s why the priestesses won’t use anything else.”

-Kanna watched her own reflection in the glass that covered the hearth, watched as the flames consumed her, but it was just as Goda said: there was no smell, nothing to really see.
+Kanna watched her own reflection in the glass that covered the hearth, watched as the flames consumed her, but it was just as Goda said: There was no smell, nothing to really see.
 Rava Spirits burned pure.
 It was almost as if the stove had been empty.

 She noticed then a kettle and bronze cup that sat on top, edged into a corner, away from the full blast of heat.
 “You’ve cooked something.”

 “Yaw tea.”
 The platform of the bed creaked as Goda stood up.
-She pushed Kanna away gently, stepped over the fallen bag on the floor without touching it, shuffled with bare feet towards the quietly raging fire.
+She pushed Kanna away gently, stepping over the fallen bag on the floor without touching it, shuffling with bare feet towards the quietly raging fire.
 She closed the front door on her way and a last gust of cool air burst in before it was overcome by the fire as well.
 “I can go for a long time without food,” she said, pouring from the kettle into the cup, “but I can only go about a week without having at least the essence of yaw.
 I’d be too tired to go hunting tonight without it.”